getevo/evo/docs/README.md

 # Docs Folder

-need to implement the jenkyll pages
+Need to implement the documentation for github pages